SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/08-estimating-pi.md

 ---
-title: "Estimation of Pi for Pedestrians"
+title: "Estimation of Pi on a single core"
 teaching: 40
 exercises: 10
 questions: